Rancho Los Huecos

 Rancho Los Huecos was a 39951 acre Mexican land grant in present-day Santa Clara County, California, given in 1846 by Governor Pio Pico to Luis Arenas and John A. Rowland.
 The grant extended along the San Felipe Valley between present day Gilroy and Hollister at the foot of the Diablo Range.
+The grant lay to the southwest of Isabel Creek.

 History

 Luis Arenas came to California in 1834, and was the grantee of Rancho El Susa in 1841.
 Luis Arenas son, Cayetano Arenas, was secretary to Governor Pio Pico.
 J. L. Hornsby acquired Arenas interest in the grant.
 Rowland, usually referred to as "John Roland" in the land grant records, was a grantee of Rancho La Puente.
 He sold his shares to Naglee, McDermott and Patterson.

 The grant was a nine square league sobrante (surplus land remaining) from Rancho Cañada de San Felipe y Las Animas made in 1839, and Rancho Cañada de Pala made in 1839.
 When Rowland and Arenas petitioned for the grant, they did not provide a map of the land solicited, but offered to furnish a map to the governor at a convenient time—that is, whenever there might be occasion for its use.
 No map was ever produced.